 The Pre-Owned Assets rules may apply where an individual successfully removes an asset, usually property, from their estate for inheritance tax purposes but is able to continue to use the asset or benefit from it.
-We, at Rowland Hall, can provide taxation advice to help you not get unintentionally caught by this complex anti-avoidance legislation.
+We can provide taxation advice to help you not get unintentionally caught by this complex anti-avoidance legislation.